ualex73/monitor_docker/README.md

     **Answer:** The used Docker library has no easy (and safe) way to handle such functionality.
 Please use *docker-compose* to handle such operations.
 If anybody can make this fully and safe working, I am happy to merge the PR
 7. **Question:** Can you add more security to a switch?
   **Answer:** No, this isn't possible from the integration.
 You need to do this directly in Lovelace itself, with the card e.g. https://github.com/iantrich/restriction-card
+8. **Question:** All the report memories values are 0 (zero), can this be fixed in the integration?
+  **Answer:** No, the integration just uses the available information from the API and you should fix your Docker

 ## Credits